JumboCode/NorthShoreCDC/README.md

 ![Contributors](https://img.shields.io/github/contributors/jumbocodefall2017/NorthShoreCDC.svg)
 ![License](https://img.shields.io/github/license/jumbocodefall2017/NorthShoreCDC.svg)

 The Punto Urban Art Museum's vision is to create a world class urban arts district in Salem’s Point Neighborhood, one that embraces its rich immigrant and architectural history and presents a dynamic opportunity for the neighborhood’s future.
-The PUAM App allows the user to explore over 50 murals in this neighborhood, and browse them using a map view or a gallery view, and read details about each mural.
+The PUAM App allows the user to explore over 50 murals in this neighborhood, browse them using a map view or a gallery view, and read details about each mural.

 <a href="https://itunes.apple.com/us/app/punto-urban-art-museum/id1320710363?ls=1&mt=8"><img src="PUAMapp/app-store.png" height="50"/></a>